Finally Getting My Recipe Chaos Under Control with Tandoor

 docker logs -f tandoor_web

-Now, Tandoor should be available at http://your-server-ip:8080
+If all goes well, Tandoor should be accessible at http://your-server-ip:8080

 .